dtmilano/CulebraTester2-client/docs/DefaultApi.md

 Performs a swipe between points in the Point array.

 Each step execution is throttled to 5ms per step.
-So for a 100 steps, the swipe will take about 1/2 second to complete
+So for a 100 steps, the swipe will take about 1/2 second to complete.

 ### Example
 ```python